 Thus, working memory and self-control may both be limited by closely related mechanisms.
 Unlike most theories of working memory, however, theories of self-control explicitly state that limits vary within individuals.
-Specifically, completing one self-control task is said to transiently reduce the effectiveness of self-control mechanisms thereby impairing ones' ability to perform a second self-control task immediately afterward.
-The negative impact of one task on a subsequent task has been labeled "resource depletion" (Baumeister, et al., 1998; Baumeister, Vohs, & Tice, 2007).
-We prefer to avoid the term "depletion" when referring to the basic effect of reduced performance on the second task, as it prematurely assumes the explanation, in favor of the more theory-neutral, if less euphonious, term "subsequent-task effects".
-We use resource depletion to refer specifically to the proposed resource-based explanation of the effect.
+Specifically, completing one self-control task is said to transiently reduce the effectiveness of self-control mechanisms, thereby impairing an individual's ability to perform a second self-control task immediately afterward.
+The negative impact of one task on a subsequent task has been labeled resource depletion (Baumeister et al., 1998; Baumeister, Vohs, & Tice, 2007).
+We prefer to avoid the term depletion when referring to the basic effect of reduced performance on the second task, as it prematurely assumes the explanation, in favor of the more theory-neutral, if less euphonious, term subsequent-task effects.
+We use the term resource depletion to refer specifically to the proposed resource-based explanation of the effect.

-The idea that working memory is so labile that simply being asked to ignore words for a few minutes can dramatically reduce its efficiency suggests important consequences for current theories of working memory limits, especially given the close and possibly causal link between working memory and fluid intelligence.
+The possibility that working memory is so labile that simply being asked to ignore words for a few minutes can dramatically reduce its efficiency suggests important consequences for current theories of working memory limits, especially given the close and possibly causal link between working memory and fluid intelligence.
 It is therefore critical to determine whether any subsequent-task effects on complex span truly reflect resource depletion (i.e., intrinsic changes to the system).

-Schmeichel (2007) reported two other studies that could be considered conceptual replications of the study described above.
-However, the magnitude of the subsequent task effects observed were sometimes small or non-significant and varied both across studies and with the method used to calculate span score.
+Schmeichel (2007) reported two other studies that could be considered conceptual replications of the study described previously.
+However, the magnitudes of the subsequent task effects observed were sometimes small or nonsignificant and varied both across studies and with the method used to calculate span score.
 Given the potential implications of working memory depletion, any ambiguity in the results suggests that replication of the basic finding is critical.
 We provide such a replication in Experiment 1 using the most psychometrically valid span administration and scoring procedures (Conway et al. 2005).
-We explore alternative, non-depletion based explanations for the effect in subsequent experiments.
+We explore alternative, nondepletion-based explanations for the effect in subsequent experiments.

-For each experiment reported here we recruited a unique sample of undergraduates from introductory psychology classes at the University of Toronto.
-All participants spoke English since early childhood and were compensated with either course credit or \$10.
+Participants.
+For each experiment reported here, we recruited a unique sample of undergraduates from introductory psychology classes at the University of Toronto.
+All participants had spoken English since early childhood and were compensated with either course credit or \$10.
 Thirty-eight students participated in Experiment 1, 19 in each condition.

-All of the experiments followed the same basic procedure: Participants first completed either a hi-demand cognitive task or a lo-demand version of the same task.
-They then filled out a brief mood scale, and finally completed a complex span task.
-In Experiment 1 the initial task was to watch a video of a woman being interviewed while ignoring (hi-demand) or not ignoring (lodemand) words, which appeared in the lower right corner of the screen; the complex span task was operation span.
-Video Task.
+Materials and procedure.
+All of the experiments followed the same basic procedure: Participants first completed either a high-demand cognitive task or a low-demand version of the same task.
+They then filled out a brief mood scale and finally completed a complex span task.
+In Experiment 1, the initial task was to watch a video of a woman being interviewed and to either ignore (highdemand) or not ignore (low-demand) words that appeared in the lower right corner of the screen; the complex span task was operation span.

+Video task.
 The video task was modeled after the one used by Schmeichel (2007).
-Figure 1a shows a representative frame of the video.
-Participants in both conditions were told that they would be watching a silent 6 min video of a young woman being interviewed.
+Figure 1A shows a representative frame of the video.
+Participants in both conditions were told that they would be watching a silent 6-min video of a young woman being interviewed.
 They were told that the study was about nonverbal personality assessments and that they would be asked to make person-perception judgments about the woman.
 The top left portion of the video frame showed a woman sitting at a table having a conversation with an off-camera individual.
 The bottom right portion of the screen presented common one-syllable words in black font against a white background at a rate of 6 words per second.